clarkeste/Echoes-Wiki-Site/content/Rules/Character Creation/Attributes/Encumbrance.md

 When 5 points over your Encumbrance Threshold, add a [[Despair|Despair]] to every [[Brawn|Brawn]] or [[Agility|Agility]] [[Skill Checks|Check]].

 When 6 points over your Encumbrance Threshold, you may not take Move Maneuvers in combat.

+To learn more about the rules these are based on, read pages 84-85 of the [[Genesys Core Rulebook|Genesys Core Rulebook.]]